 If your home or business was damaged in a South Florida hurricane and your insurance company hasn’t lived up to their contract with you, it’s up to you to hold them accountable and get your building back to what it was before the storm.

-To schedule a free consultation with the law firm of Lawlor, White & Murphey, email us at [email protected], fill out our contact form, or call us in South Florida at 954-525-2345 or Toll-Free at 855-347-5475.
-We care about the quality of our work and won’t be paid until you receive compensation for your damages.
+To schedule a free consultation with the law firm of Lawlor, White & Murphey, you can either fill out our online contact form here, or call us at your convenience.